 We own a few different sets of Snap Circuits.
 It’s probably the best science building toy my son has played it and I’ve happily doled out $100 per set because it’s both creative and educational.
 That’s right!
 Left and Right Brain.
 There are many different sets but this one, though pricey, is versatile.
 I think my son built a crazy amount of projects before he got tired of it.

-You can follow the instructions for each project step by step and once you get the hang of it — this is where adults come in– you can wing it and make up projects of your own.
+You can follow the instructions for each project step by step and once you get the hang of it — this is where adults come in– you can wing it and create projects of your own.

 Because Snap Circuits are not an inexpensive toy, I’d recommend using this for a science club and having a small group of kids pitch in for a set.
 Then (especially in the winter), you can meet weekly to do the projects as a group.